-If you are going to purchase a certificate from a CA, continue to Section 14.7.
-If you are generating your own self-signed certificate, continue to Section 14.8.
+If you are going to purchase a certificate from a CA, continue to Section 19.7.
+If you are generating your own self-signed certificate, continue to Section 19.8.

-14.7.
+19.7.
 Generating a Certificate Request to Send to a CA

 Once you have created a key, the next step is to generate a certificate request which you will need to send to the CA of your choice.
-Type in the following command:
+Make sure you are in the /usr/share/ssl/certs directory, and type in the following command: